Food justice movement: SNAP and other food assistance programs

+Another federal assistance program is the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+WIC provides healthy foods and nutrition education to pregnant or breastfeeding women, and children under the age of five.
+Similar to the EBT card, the program utilizes a California WIC card and an app for beneficiaries to have easy access to their benefits.
+Research shows that WIC was "associated with an acceleration of growth in weight and length/height" in infants and children, and that another study demonstrated a "significant decrease in prevalence of anemia after participating in WIC for 6 to 11 months".
+In addition, because WIC participation also "reduced low birth weight (<2,500 g) and very low birth weight (<1,500 g) rates by 25% and 44%, respectively", the US General Accounting Office concluded that "WIC was a cost-effective program because, for each federal dollar spent, between $2.89 and $3.50 was saved during the first 18 years of life".
+Another federal effort is the Gus Schumacher Nutrition Incentive Program, which provides produce prescriptions to SNAP beneficiaries, intended to be a partnership between healthcare professionals and community partners.
+A study found that the odds of food insecurity were "39% lower among >6-month group [of the Gus Schumacher Nutrition Incentive Program] than among first-time participants".

 There are children's and summer food programs enacted in various states including California that allow either free or reduced lunches for those living in food deserts and underprivileged neighborhoods.
 These initiatives allow these individuals to have food security by providing them with access to foods that would otherwise be unattainable for them.
 Because schools are pivotal institutions in securing food availability, the USDA has done its part in having more healthy and wholesome food options available.
 New items have been added to school lunches, such as frozen rather than canned mixed berries and vegetables, grilled chicken breast fillets, egg patty rounds, and white whole wheat flour.